World Wide Words logo

 A poster for Buffalo Bill's Wild West show c1899

 That’s because the entry for Wild West appeared in the Whisky-Wilfulness fascicle of the OED published in November 1924.
 At that time, access to early American sources was nowhere near as good as it is now and digital databases, of course, hadn’t been thought of.
-When the entry is revised, not too far in the future, I’m certain that it will take the term back at least a couple of decades.
+When the entry is revised, I’m certain that it will take the term back at least a couple of decades.

 My own research finds this, for example: